Trump opens 2024 race, says he's 'more engaged' than ever - ExBulletin

 He is the subject of a series of criminal investigations, including one over the discovery of hundreds of documents with classified marks at his Florida club and whether he obstructed justice by refusing to return them. , as well as state and federal reviews of his efforts to overturn the results of the 2020 election, which he lost to Biden.

-Yet Trump remains the only nominee announced for 2024, and early polls show he is the favorite to win his party’s nomination.
+Yet early polls show him to be one of the favorites to win his party’s nomination.

 The gun is drawn and the campaign season has begun, said Stephen Stepanek, incumbent chairman of the New Hampshire Republican Party.
 Trump announced that Stepanek will serve as his senior campaign adviser in the state.